vaquarkhan/apache-kafka-poc/KafkaAPIClient-master/Readme.md

+vaquar khan

-Compile the code using  -vaquar khan
+Compile the code using

 mvn compile assembly:single